saunair/grpc_image_augmentation/README.rst

 -------------------------------------------------------------------------------------------------
 To run the installation,
 1. run  ``sudo ./setup`` in the project's root directory.
+   *sudo is optional, but recommended.
+Some permission issues could occur causing installs to fail*

    *To verify if the installation worked fine, you may run the unit tests.*